jackson2000118-crypto/Labs/exploring-dijkstras-algorithm/README.md

 In this team activity, you will explore Dijkstra's algorithm run time efficiency by comparing it against a version that uses a priority queue/heap, and a version that uses a list.
 You will also explore the effect of the graph density on the run time of Dijkstra's algorithm.

+The goals for this  activity are as follows:
+* Learn about Dijkstra's algorithm
+* Monitor the run time as the number of edges increase in the graph

+## :star: Working in Teams :star:
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

 ## Provided Files
 For this team activity, we have provided three python files.
 * [graph.py](graph.py) - Contains the Graph class, which is used to represent a graph.